 About

-I am a Sociology PhD candidate and a Statistics MS candidate at University of California, Irvine, affiliated with the Networks, Computation, and Social Dynamics Lab, advised by Professor Carter T. Butts.
+I am a Sociology PhD candidate and a Statistics MS candidate at the University of California, Irvine, affiliated with the Networks, Computation, and Social Dynamics Lab, advised by Professor Carter T. Butts.
 Before coming to UCI, I received bachelor’s degrees in Sociology and Economics from Peking University.
+I will join the University of Georgia as an Assistant Professor of Sociology starting Fall 2024.

-Broadly interested in social networks and population dynamics, I take a relational and structural approach to studying social processes and people’s experience therein.
-My dissertation examines how network dynamics and geopolitical conditions shape internal and international migration, such as the social and political cleavages behind immobility of Americans.
-My second line of research studies the spatial distribution of social relations, and its application in understanding the diffusion of infectious diseases such as COVID-19, and the related health disparity issues.
+My research primarily focuses on social networks and population dynamics, adopting a relational and structural approach to explore social processes and people’s experiences therein.
+My dissertation examines how network dynamics and geopolitical contexts shape migration patterns.
+One chapter illuminates the social and political cleavages contributing to the population immobility in the United States, while another critically engages with the phenomenon known as the “California Exodus.”
+My secondary research trajectory investigates the spatial distribution of social relations.
+This line of inquiry offers insights into the diffusion of infectious diseases, including COVID-19, and the related health disparity issues.

-My methodological work mainly focuses on developing statistical and computational methods to model network and population structures (in dynamic and on a large scale).
-I study computational methods for modelling valued/weighted networks, especially for large networks with high edge variance, under the framework of exponential-family random graph models (ERGMs).
-In my other project, me and my collaborators develop imputation methods and algorithms for cross-tabulation data using Markov chain Monte Carlo and loglinear models, which can be applied to infer distributions of multiple demographic characteristics in small-areal units.
+My methodological work concentrates on developing statistical and computational methods to model network and population structures, dynamically and at a large scale.
+I study computational methods that model valued/weighted networks, especially for large networks with high edge variance, under the framework of exponential-family random graph models (ERGMs).
+Alongside my collaborators, I also develop imputation methods and algorithms for cross-tabulation data, which can be applied to infer distributions of multiple demographic characteristics in small areal units.

-I received the 2022 Geoffrey Tootell Dissertation-in-progress Award in Mathematical Sociology from the American Sociological Association.
-One of my dissertation chapters won the best paper award from the Seventh U.S.-Japan Joint Conference on Mathematical Sociology and Rational Choice.
-My other peer-reviewed articles have appeared on Proceedings of the National Academy of Sciences (PNAS).
+I received the 2022 Geoffrey Tootell Dissertation-in-progress Award in Mathematical Sociology from the American Sociological Association, and the best paper award from the Seventh U.S.-Japan Joint Conference on Mathematical Sociology and Rational Choice.
+My peer-reviewed papers have appeared in American Sociological Review, Journal of Mathematical Sociology, Proceedings of the National Academy of Sciences (PNAS), Social Networks, and Sociological Methodology.

 Contact